See a trading opportunity?

 - Is McDonald’s the best restaurant stock for trading?

-- What’s the best strategy for trading McDonald’s stocks?
+- What’s the best strategy for trading McDonald’s shares?

-Because McDonald’s stock have been in an uptrend for almost 20 years the best strategy has obviously been a trend following strategy that looks to buy when the stock is experiencing some troubles.
-Any pullback in stocks or dips on poor quarterly earnings has proven to be a good chance to buy McDonald’s stock at a lower level in preparation for later gains.
-Because there have also been periods of consolidation in the stock a breakout strategy can also work well when you notice stock turning sideways for several weeks or months.
+Because McDonald’s shares have been in an uptrend for almost 20 years the best strategy has obviously been a trend following strategy that looks to buy when the stock is experiencing some troubles.
+Any pullback in shares or dips on poor quarterly earnings has proven to be a good chance to buy McDonald’s stock at a lower level in preparation for later gains.
+Because there have also been periods of consolidation in the stock a breakout strategy can also work well when you notice shares turning sideways for several weeks or months.